-Retirement accounts come in many different shapes and sizes, each with its own unique benefits.
-One type of account that has gained popularity in recent years is the tax-free retirement account or TFRA.
+Retirement accounts come in many different shapes and sizes, each with its unique benefits.
+One type of account that has gained popularity recently is the tax-free retirement account or TFRA.

-These types of retirement accounts are not qualified retirement plans or employer-sponsored retirement plans.
+These types of retirement accounts are non-qualified retirement plans or employer-sponsored retirement plans.
 Instead, they are individually owned long-term strategies.
-Cash value accumulates in these types of accounts and can be accessed as income without having to pay taxes on it by taking loans from the insurance company.
+Cash value accumulates in these types of accounts and can be accessed as income without paying taxes on it by taking loans from the insurance company.

 Your tax-free retirement account (Section 7702 plan) will be funded using a properly structured indexed universal life insurance policy.